GaloyMoney/blink/DEV.md

 $ make start
 ```

+After running `make start-deps` or `make reset-deps`, the lightning network - running on regtest - will not have any channel, and the mongodb database - that includes some mandatory accounts for Galoy to work - will be empty.

+To seed the channels and accounts, run: `TEST="01|02" make reset-integration`

 Alernatively, to start the GraphQL server in watch mode (with automatic restart on changes):
 ```
 $ make watch